surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

 = 2.28.0 - June 6th, 2024 =
+- New: Setting to allow customers to remove default payment method.
 - Improvement: Add ability to collection billing address with shipping address on checkout.
 - Improvement: Allow manually updating a subscription to the newest price version in case of a pricing change.
+- Fix: Issue with creating new prices not clearing out form when drawer was closed.
+- Fix: Placeholder images for slide out cart line items in admin.
 - Fix: Modal incorrectly triggering when item quantity is out of stock on checkout page in some instances.
 - Fix: Some shortcodes not working with 0 instead of false for some attributes.